flostik2008/Tabber/README.md

 The following **additional** features are implemented:

-- After updating default tip in SettingsVC and returning to the mainVC - SegmentedViewController automatically updated to selected tip.
+- After updating default tip in SettingsVC and returning to the mainVC - SegmentedViewController automatically updated to selected tip and total is recalculated.

 ## Video Walkthrough